eklausme/saaze-lemire/content/blog/2017/01-16-best-programming-language-for-high-performance-january-2017.md

 I keep hoping that the field of programming language will evolve.
 I am a bit tired to program in Java and C&hellip; I&rsquo;d like better languages.

 I am particularly interested in what I generally call &ldquo;high-performance programming&rdquo;.
 I want to pick languages where I can get the most out of my hardware.
 It is fine to program in JavaScript and Python, but there comes a time where you tackle large problems on hardware that is barely sufficient.
 - For my purposes, I am going to narrow it down to &ldquo;system programming languages&rdquo; which means Swift, Rust, Go, C++, C. These are languages that well-suited to build more than applications, but also servers, database engines and so forth.
 They all offer ahead-of-time compilation, which makes the performance easier to reason about.

 I think there will be no disagreement that C and C++ are system programming languages.
 Whether Go and Swift qualify is somewhat subjective.
 Would you write an operating system in Go?
 I would not.
 But Wikipedia seems to be happy to consider them all as [system programming languages](https://en.wikipedia.org/wiki/System_programming_language).
 - I am going to ignore assembly because I can&rsquo;t imagine using it all the time.
 It is simply not practical unless you are working on a tiny code base (maybe on embedded software).
 - I am going to ignore Rust, D and Nim as they have too few users.
 Programming is a social activity: if nobody can use your code, it does not matter that it runs fast.
 I think that they are very interesting languages but until many more people start coding in these languages, I am going to ignore them.
 Fortran is out for similar reasons: it still has important users, but they are specialized.
 - I am not including non-system languages such as JavaScript, PHP, Matlab, Ruby, R, Python because though they can be fast, they are simply not generally well suited for high performance.
 They are typically &ldquo;fast enough&rdquo; for specific purposes, but they also have hard limitations.
 For example, JavaScript and Python appear unable to support natively multithreaded execution.
-(Spawning new processes does not count.)
-- Java and C# are interesting cases.
+(Spawning new processes does not count.)- Java and C# are interesting cases.
 They have been both described and used as &ldquo;system programming languages&rdquo;.
 I think that the evidence is overwhelming that Java can be used to build significant systems that perform very well.
 However, I think that running in a virtual machine (JVM, CLR) is a hard limitation: you can never be &ldquo;bare metal&rdquo;.
 I lump Scala with Java.
 - There is a countless number of niche languages that I have not mentioned.
 Most of them will never pick up any amount of users.

 Let me run through a few desirable features for high-performance programming along with the current languages that fare well.
 - Operating systems are built in C or C++.
 Moreover, many important libraries have C interfaces.
 This means that being able to call C functions with minimal overhead is important in some instance.
 While Go allows you to call C functions, there is considerable overhead in terms of performance.
 All other programming languages can call C with minimal overhead.

 - Obvious winners: C, C++